 1. CWSNC is a corporation duly organized under the law and is authorized to do business in the State of North Carolina.
-CWSNC is a franchised public utility providing
+CWSNC is a franchised public utility providing water and sewer utility service to customers in 31 counties in North Carolina.
+CWSNC is a wholly-owned subsidiary of Utilities, Inc.1

-- 2. CWSNC is properly before the Commission pursuant to Chapter 62 of the General Statutes of North Carolina seeking a determination of the justness and reasonableness of its proposed rates and charges for its water and sewer utility operations. - 3.
-CWSNC provides service to approximately 18,123 water customers and 11,985 sewer customers, including 909 sewer customers in the Corolla Light and Monteray Shores (CLMS) service areas and 630 sewer customers in the Nags Head service area. - 4.
-A total of 28 customers testified at the seven public hearings and the evidentiary hearing, with 10 of those customers expressing service-related concerns.
-Such concerns included sewer system odor problems; a perceived wastewater treatment plant (WWTP) capacity issue; the existence of water leaks; paperless billing issues; staining in toilets; mailing inefficiencies; and unfriendliness of Company personnel.
-In addition, the majority of the remaining customers who appeared as witnesses testified, in general, in opposition to the proposed rate increase. - 5.
-CWSNC filed six reports with the Commission, verified by Company Vice President of Operations, Martin J. Lashua, addressing the service-related concerns expressed by the public witnesses who testified at the public hearings.
-Such reports described each of the witnesses' specific service-related concerns, the Company's response, and how each concern was addressed, if applicable. - 6.
-The overall quality of service provided by CWSNC is adequate. - 7.
-The test period for this rate case is the 12 months ended December 31, 2014, adjusted for certain known and actual changes in plant, revenues, and costs based upon circumstances and events occurring or becoming known through the close of the evidentiary hearing in this proceeding. - 8.
-The present rates for water and sewer service in all of the Applicant's service areas have been in effect since July 1, 2014, pursuant to the Commission's Order issued June 27, 2014, in Docket Nos.
-M-100, Sub 138 and W-354, Sub 342, and the Commission's Order issued July 8, 2014, in Docket No. W-354, Sub 336.
+2. CWSNC is properly before the Commission pursuant to Chapter 62 of the General Statutes of North Carolina seeking a determination of the justness and reasonableness of its proposed rates and charges for its water and sewer utility operations.

+3. CWSNC provides service to approximately 18,123 water customers and 11,985 sewer customers, including 909 sewer customers in the Corolla Light and Monteray Shores (CLMS) service areas and 630 sewer customers in Nags Head.

+4. The overall quality of service provided by CWSNC is adequate.

+5. The test period for this rate case is the twelve months ended December 31, 2014, adjusted for certain known and actual changes in plant, revenues, and costs based upon circumstances and events occurring or becoming known through the close of the evidentiary hearing in this proceeding.

+6. The present rates for water and sewer service in all of the Applicant's service areas have been in effect since July 1, 2014, pursuant to the Commission's Order of June 27, 2014, in Docket Nos.
+M-100, Sub 138, and W-354, Sub 342, and the Commission's Order of July 8, 2014, in Docket No. W-354, Sub 336.

 1 Utilities, Inc., owns regulated utilities in approximately 15 states, including several in North Carolina.
-Presently, the regulated utilities owned by Utilities, Inc. in North Carolina are: (1) Carolina Water Service, Inc. of North Carolina (Docket No. W-354); (2) Bradfield Farms Water Company (Docket No. W-1044); (3) Carolina Trace Utilities, Inc. (Docket No. W-1013); (4) CWS Systems, Inc. (Docket No. W-778); (5) Elk River Utilities, Inc. (Docket No. W-1058); and (6) Transylvania Utilities, Inc. (Docket No. W-1012).
+Presently, the regulated utilities owned by Utilities, Inc. in North Carolina are: (1) Carolina Water Service, Inc. of North Carolina; (2) Bradfield Farms Water Company; (3) Carolina Trace Utilities, Inc.; (4) CWS Systems, Inc.; (5) Elk River Utilities, Inc.; and (6) Transylvania Utilities, Inc.

-9. The average monthly residential bills under CWSNC's present and proposed water and sewer rates are as follows:
+7. The average monthly residential bills under CWSNC's present and proposed water and sewer rates are as follows: